SajedehGharibiann/E-Commerce/README.md

 # E-Commerce
-E‑Commerce App – Next.js + Node.js
+E‑Commerce App – React + Node.js

 An e‑commerce web application where users can log in using either a password or an OTP (one‑time password) and browse products.

 ## Tech Stack

-- Frontend – Next.js (React framework)
+- Frontend – React framework
-- Backend – Node.js + Express.js
+- Backend – Node.js
 - Authentication – JWT / session, OTP via email/SMS
 - Database – MongoDB (Mongoose ODM)